Dilcia19/superstore/README.md

 - `Cubify CubeX 3D Printer`, a machines sold by the Superstore, have consistently lost the superstore money.
 - The two versions of this product: `Cubify CubeX 3D Printer Double Head Print` and `Cubify CubeX 3D Printer Triple Head Print` have appeared on the list of biggest profit losers 3 out of 4 years of operation.
 - It is likely time to drop this product.
+- The profit margin for the `Cubify CubeX 3D Printer` is -48%, and generally a bad investment for inventory.